-The marginal costs to treat this wastewater to a sufficient quality for irrigation purposes is not currently known-at this time.
+The marginal costs to treat this wastewater to a sufficient quality for irrigation purposes is not currently known.
 This is a data gap that will be addressed in the future.

 Table 3-12.
-Treated Winery Wastewater Cost Summary Practice Water Savings Potential, % Upfront Costs (\$) O&M Costs (\$/year) Treated Winery Wastewater
+Treated Winery Wastewater Cost Summary Practice Water Savings Potential, % Upfront Costs (\$) O&M Costs (\$/year) Treated Winery Wastewater 100% (In Lieu) Data Gap Data Gap